orYoffe/auto-test/CONTRIBUTING.md

-# Contributing to Auto-Test
+# Contributing to AI Test Gen

-Thank you for your interest in contributing to Auto-Test!
+Thank you for your interest in contributing to AI Test Gen!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct